-The Governance and Nominating Committee provides oversight to the Company over its ESG initiatives.
-The Chairman of that Committee has been actively involved in our work to date with the Company's ESG efforts and continues to lead in providing suggestions as to what else can be done to further enhance our initiatives in this area, including a continued focus on Board diversity from the perspective of gender, ethnic-racial background, and relevant professional and educational experience.
+Our Governance and Nominating Committee provides oversight to the Company over its ESG initiatives.
+The Chairperson of that Committee has been actively involved in our work to date with our ESG efforts and continues to lead in providing suggestions as to what else can be done to further enhance our initiatives in this area, including a continued focus on Board diversity from the perspective of gender, ethnic/racial background, and relevant professional and educational experience.

-Our ESG initiatives are sponsored by our CEO and CFO, and include a steering committee comprised of all members of the executive management team as well as some mid-level managers in certain areas such as R&D, Regulatory and Quality.
-In July 2022, we published our first ESG report aligned with the Sustainability Accounting Standards Board ("SASB") Medical Equipment industry standards.
+Our ESG initiatives are sponsored by our CEO and CFO and consists of a steering committee that includes all members of the executive management team as well as some mid-level managers in certain areas such as R&D, Regulatory and Quality.
+In July 2022, we published our first ESG report aligned with the Sustainability Accounting Standards Board (SASB) Medical Equipment industry standards.

-A copy of our ESG report is available on our website at http://apyxmedical.com/wp-content/uploads/2022/07/ apyx medical environmental social and governance tear sheet 072522.pdf
+A copy of our ESG report is available on our website at <a href="http://apyxmedical.com/wp-content/uploads/2022/07/apyxmedical.com/wp-content/uploads/apyxmedical.com/wp-content/

 Part of our culture is to give back and support the communities and people around us.
-In 2022, we engaged in both employee volunteer and financial support in the areas of education and the environment.
+In 2023, we engaged in both employee volunteer and financial support in educational and environmental matters.
+Such initiatives included the following by way of example: